snho/3DPrinting/M4-Hex-Cover/README.md

 ## Removal / Accidents Happen

-If you require access to the screw to disassemble the furniture or the "head" of the cover snaps off for whatever reason, them remaining stem can be removed.
+If you require access to the screw to disassemble the furniture or the "head" of the cover snaps off for whatever reason, the remaining stem can be removed.
 I've "developed" a method to remove it.

 To remove the stuck stem, I heated a thin metal object (such as a small screw driver) that could be inserted into the plastic and bed itself in it - at and angle helps.
-You can then simply pry/pull the plastic without damaging the screw and the finish furniture.
+You can then simply pry/pull the plastic without damaging the screw and the finish of the furniture.

 ![alt text][removal-photo]